-Mental health first aid is win/win for Companies and employees alike
+Mental Health First Aid® is a win/win for companies and employees alike

-Why does your business & employees need Mental Health First Aid training?
+Let’s examine why your business & employees need Mental Health First Aid (MHFA™) training?

-Large and medium organisations within Australia all have first aid officers, to ensure the physical safety of employees are adequately protected.
+Large and medium organisations within Australia all have first aid officers, to ensure the physical safety of employees is adequately protected.
 But what about psychological health and safety at work?
-The world’s first International Standard (ISO 45003) has been published earlier this year to give guidance on this aspect of occupational health and safety.
+The world’s first International Standard (ISO 45003) was published earlier this year to give guidance on occupational health and safety.

 The Australian Bureau of Statistics says mental illness affects one in five Australians.
 Further, the Productivity Commission’s recent draft report on mental health estimated the cost of mental ill-health and suicide to be $500 million a day.
 The direct economic impact is estimated at 140 million per day, translating to an annual cost of $28.6 billion.

-Below we highlight how skill-based training to address mental health concerns within the corporate environment, can boost workplace productivity, and how by addressing employee’s mental health in an open conversation is a win/win for all involved.
-There are many training programs available as endorsed by Beyond Blue, including Mental Health First Aid.
+Below we highlight how skill-based training to address mental health concerns within the corporate environment can boost workplace productivity, and how addressing employee’s mental health in an open conversation is a win/win for all involved.
+There are many training programs available as endorsed by Beyond Blue, including Mental Health First Aid (MHFA).